domichel/proaudio-gentoo/README.md

 Another solution is to give the overlays the priorities you want based on any criteria You may choose, and to block ladish when a blocking conflict exist with lash.
-Use `emerge -v ...` to see which overlay provokes the conflict and, as example, in `/etc/portage/package.mask`:
+Use `emerge -av ...` to see which overlay provokes the conflict and, as example, in `/etc/portage/package.mask`:
 ```
 media-sound/ladish::ladi51